Chronic Pain Syndrome

 Symptoms vary from person to person, but may include any or a combination of:

-Treating chronic pain syndrome
+How is chronic pain syndrome diagnosed?

 Medications aren't the only way to manage chronic pain, and they typically don't work when used alone.
 In most cases, you can better manage chronic pain syndrome with a combination of different therapies to reduce both pain and stress.